shgagy/StreamFlix-Backend/README.md

 ### Manual Deployment

-#### Backend Deployment (Railway)
+#### Backend Deployment (Render)
-1. Create a new project on Railway.
+1. Create a new Web Service on Render.
 2. Connect your GitHub repository.
-3. Railway will automatically detect the Flask application.
+3. Render will automatically detect the Flask application.
 Ensure the build command is `pip install -r requirements.txt` and the start command is `gunicorn --bind 0.0.0.0:$PORT src.main:app`.
 4. Set environment variables, including `DATABASE_URL`, `SECRET_KEY`, and `JWT_SECRET_KEY`.
 5. Deploy the `streaming-backend` directory.